Xercoy/docs/content/docs/for-developers/parsing-email/inbound-email.md

 ## 	Character Sets and Header Decoding

-If you receive email which is not in ASCII only format, you will want to read this section.
+**Read this section if you intend to receive email content that is not in ASCII only format.**

 Messages and their headers can have character set data associated with them.
-In order to simplify the parsing of messages for the end user, SendGrid will decode the to, from, cc, and subject headers if needed.
-All headers will be converted to UTF-8 for uniformity, since technically a header can be in many different character sets.
+In order to simplify the parsing of messages for the end user, SendGrid will decode the `to`, `from`, `cc`, and `subject` headers if needed.
+All headers will be converted to UTF-8 for uniformity, since a header can technically be in many different character sets.

 The charsets variable will contain a JSON encoded hash of the header / field name and its respective character set.
 For instance, it may look like: